ctu-mrs/ctu-mrs.github.io/docs/software/gdb.md

 2. Run your node through the `debug_roslaunch` script by putting it to the `launch-prefix` in the launchfile[^2].
 3. If you're debugging a nodelet, it is recommended to run it in standalone mode and not under a nodelet manager.

-An example of how to set up your package like this is in the [waypooint flier](https://github.com/ctu-mrs/mrs_core_examples) (take a look in the `CMakeLists.txt` file and the launchfile).
+An example of how to set up your package like this is in the [waypoint flier](https://github.com/ctu-mrs/mrs_core_examples/tree/master/cpp/waypoint_flier) (take a look in the `CMakeLists.txt` file and the launchfile).

 ## Debugging your node